Capoeira: 1970s and 1980s

-Artur Emídio is likely the first capoeirista to perform abroad, traveling to Americas and Europe during the 1950s and early 1960s.
-Nestor Capoeira likely became the first to teach capoeira in Europe.
-After receiving his red belt, he ventured abroad, teaching in London in 1971 and touring European cities for three years.
-Since the 1970s, Mestre Lucídio taught capoeira in Japan.
-Jelon Vieira began teaching capoeira in New York City in 1975.
-He founded the Capoeira Foundation in the U.S. in 1976.
+In 1970, Mestre Bimba became discouraged by a lack of official support and moved from Bahia to Goías; he died in 1974.
+Rio and São Paulo became regional centers of capoeira, on par with Bahia.
+In 1972, the Brazilian government made capoeira an official sport and tried to establish official rules; however, these were not universally adopted.
+In the 1970s, capoeira was in conversation with other developments in athletics in Brazil, such as the Gracie family and Brazilian jiu-jitsu, as well as football in Brazil.
+Nestor Capoeira likely became the first to teach capoeira in Europe; first teaching at the London Contemporary Dance School in 1971, before touring European cities for three years.
+Jelon Vieira began teaching capoeira in New York City in 1975; he founded the Capoeira Foundation in the U.S. in 1976.
 Demonstrations by Vieira may have inspired the incorporation of some capoeira movements into breakdancing.
-Bira Almeida, Mestre Bimba's student, settled on the West Coast of the United States in 1979.
-Afterward, numerous Brazilian groups toured Europe, the United States, and other countries, showcasing capoeira alongside other Brazilian rhythms and dances.
+Bira Almeida, a student of Mestre Bimba's, settled on the West Coast of the United States in 1979.
+In the 1980s, João Grande, a student of Mestre Pastinha's, began teaching on the East Coast.
+Numerous Brazilian groups toured Europe, the United States, and other countries, showcasing capoeira alongside other Brazilian rhythms and dances.
 Almeida reported that in 1984 there were about 300 capoeira students in California, 60 in New York, and about 100 scattered elsewhere.

-In 1987 Senzala teachers Mestre Peixinho, Sorriso, Garrincha, and Toni Vargas spent six months in Europe, organizing workshops and the first European Capoeira Encounter.
-In 1992, João Grande, a highly respected capoeira mestre, established his academy in New York.
-Since 1988, Mestre Paulo Siqueira has organized the annual summer meeting in Hamburg, which became one of Europe's largest capoeira events.
-In 1994, capoeira appeared in an American martial arts film, Only the Strong.
-In 2001, Europe saw its first native mestre, Edgardo Sananiello.

-In April 2002 the First International Capoeira Championship of Asia and the Pacific took place in Sydney, featuring 60 groups.
-In 2002, a Brazilian capoeira group also traveled to Angola to connect with the roots of the art form.